jthomas03/gpSTS/README.md

 ## Citing

-If you use `gpSTS` in your work, please cite the accompanying [paper]:
+If you use `gpSTS` in your work, please cite the accompanying paper:

 ```bibtex
 @article{thomas2021autonomous,